Writing television is not born out of a powerful compulsion to torture imaginary people.

 - Book 32 stands out for being relatively light, compared to the thee books before it (many of which were on the borderline of Wham Novels), and other than introducing the AMI, it didn't introduce much to the continuity.

-- The short story "Miggy Mags and the Malabar Sailor" in The Ribbajack, about the adventures of a girl and her pet mongoose, is considerably more lighthearted than the other five contained in the book, which involve an Eldritch Abomination turning on the Enfante Terrible that summoned it, a school haunted by a smiling dead girl with a red rose, a fisherman sustaining permanent brain damage from an encounter with a kelpie, a school bully being turned to stone by Medusa, and another Enfante Terrible transforming into a werewolf.
+- The Ribbajack is an anthology made up of six short stories, one of which, "Miggy Mags and the Malabar Sailor", about the adventures of a girl and her pet mongoose, has a more lighthearted tone than the other five, playing out like a standard adventure story instead of a cautionary tale.
+To wit: an Eldritch Abomination turns on the Enfante Terrible that summoned it, a school is haunted by a smiling dead girl with a red rose, a fisherman sustains permanent brain damage from an encounter with a kelpie, a school bully gets turned to stone by Medusa, and another Enfante Terrible transforms into a werewolf.

 - In "The Maltese Falcon" there is a chapter that didn't make it into the movie.
 While Sam Spade and Bridget O'Shaughnessy are sitting around waiting for something to happen between several murders and several other murders and Spade sending Bridget to the gallows he tells her the totally irrelevant story of a previous case, a missing man named Flitcraft who went out to lunch one day and vanished.
 Spade found that he had a near miss with a falling girder and simply walked away because "someone had pulled the lid off life and showed him the works".
 He later got back into the same business as before, married a woman like his abandoned wife and was pretty much back where he started, although he didn't see it that way.